 Explore All Topics

-If you’re a parent or caretaker of disabled dependents or spouses, listen up — you may qualify for a special tax credit used for claiming child care expenses.
-It’s called the Child and Dependent Care Credit, and with it, you might be able to get back some of the money you spent on these expenses by claiming it.
+If you’re a parent or caretaker of young children, disabled dependents, or a disabled spouse, listen up — you may qualify for a special tax credit used for claiming child care and dependent care expenses.
+It’s called the Child and Dependent Care Tax Credit (CDCC), and you might be able to get back some of the money you spent on these expenses by claiming it.

 Learn more about this valuable tax credit and its nuances here.